 FREDERIC: – According to Waldo Emerson:

-DT 500 ZINE: – Interesting!
-What was your actual object of immediate emotion from the first sight?
-Do you remember your first picture framed?
+DT 500 ZINE: – Do you remember your first picture framed?

-DT 500 ZINE: – Funny, so after a bullfight and other creative discoveries, how do you actually choose the right object to shoot?
-Let’s talk about dramaturgy…
+DT 500 ZINE: – How do you actually choose the right object to shoot?

-DT 500 ZINE: – Yes, Bengt Espen is our own funky cubist, our rare genius!
-Talking about the modest perfection, is there anything that supports your creative process?
+DT 500 ZINE: – Talking about themodest perfection, is there anything that supports your creative process?

 “I try to get closer to the edge, into a disorienting state of mind.”

-DT 500 ZINE: – Let’s talk about your ”CCCP” project, it is obviously a journey to look through!
-How did you come up with this idea?
+DT 500 ZINE: – How did you come up with this idea?

 FREDERIC: – Just by chance.
 Serendipity!
-I just happened to notice these buildings that no one had really documented earlier.
-I just had an acute eye and grabbed the opportunity.
+I just happened to notice these buildings that no one had indeed documented earlier.
+I only had an acute eye and grabbed the opportunity.
 Then, the rest went on like a treasure hunt.

 ” The Russian guy at my side suggested that we’d go and ask the Saint Petersburg Coast Guards help.
 After a thirty minutes walk, we arrived half-frozen at their headquarters.
 The local officer invited us in for a drink.
 It took us a full bottle of whiskey and an hour of drinking binge before he drove us back on the ice with isothermal clothes and his over-craft.
 Thank God, the few pictures I had taken previously turned out to be good because the last ones were totally out of focus. “